 In this article:

-- Eggs contain high-quality protein as well as vitamins and minerals that most protein foods lack.
+- Eggs are replete with high-quality protein as well as vitamins, minerals, antioxidants, and essential fatty acids that most other protein-rich foods lack.

 Eggs are among the most universal and versatile dietary staples.
 Chickens eggs are the most popular variety in the United States.
 However, various cultures around the world eat eggs from other birds, such as ducks, ostriches, and quail.